NobleMajo/al-sql/README.md

     }
 }
 ```

-# future features / ideas
- - Query caching: caching for the sql query string
- - Alter Table: edit / adjust tables
- - Mysql/MariaDB example: a example implementation for the mysql dialect
- - More examples: more table structure examples

 # npm scripts
 The npm scripts are made for linux but can also work on mac and windows.